pragmint/open-practices/capabilities/proactive-failure-notification.md

 ### Implement Symptom-Based Alerts

-Design alerts that focus on observable symptoms impacting users, rather than on broader root causes.
-This helps reduce unnecessary noise and ensures that the most critical, user-facing issues receive prompt attention.
-By focusing on symptoms, teams can better prioritize responses, improving the mean time to restore (MTTR).
+Design alerts that focus on visible, or predicted, user-facing symptoms.
+Issues that don't cause user-facing symptoms shouldn't fire alerts.
+This helps reduce unnecessary noise and ensures that the most critical issues that impact users — whether they be internal or external — receive prompt attention.
+By focusing on user-facing symptoms, teams can better prioritize responses, improving the mean time to restore (MTTR).

 ### Automate Failure Detection and Rollback

 Automate failure detection and rollback to reduce recovery time and minimize user impact.
 For example, if a deployment spikes error rates, automation can pause or revert it.
 Use reliable monitoring signals and add safeguards to prevent overcorrection.
-When thoughtfully applied, this boosts resilience and speeds up recovery.
+Automation that is thoughtfully (not haphazardly) applied, boosts system resilience and speeds up recovery.

 ### Shadow Production with Traffic Replay